Technology and Culture

 What it has become

-On the eve of the biggest game of the year, entire rosters are already in flux.
+In January, the transfer portal opened up, and entire rosters were in flux.
 Star players preparing for the playoff are also weighing offers elsewhere.
 Depth charts for next season are unknowable.
+It's bizarre that a the quarterback that carried your team through a record season may not even show up for a Bowl game.
 A hero today can be a rival by spring.

 In professional sports, contracts create stability.
 Fans know the arc of a team.
 In college football, that arc now resets annually—or even midseason.